 "The story of The Capeman is compelling and powerful, and Paul Simon’s score is brilliant, memorable and gorgeous,” said Public artistic director Oskar Eustis in a statement.
 "We are delighted to offer New Yorkers the chance to experience this wonderful concert in the most beautiful theater in the city, the Delacorte."

+The Capeman was most recently seen in the New York area when the Brooklyn Academy of Music reunited Simon, Hernandez and members of the original Broadway cast for a 2008 concert engagement during Simon's residency at the Brooklyn arts venue.
 Simon wrote the score for the doo-wop, gospel and Latin-flaired musical.
 With a libretto by Nobel laureate Derek Walcott, The Capeman tells the true life story of Salvador Agron, a Puerto Rican gang member who murdered two teen-agers in the late 1950s, then underwent a conversion as a poet while in prison.

 Opening to mostly negative reviews, The Capeman ran only 68 performances on Broadway, earning Tony Award nominations for Best Original Score, Best Orchestrations and Best Scenic Design.

 A complete cast album was recorded but never released; however, it is currently available for download on iTunes.
 Simon did release the album "Songs from The Capeman" featuring the Grammy winner performing songs from his musical.